-13.12.2 Visual Validation
+14.12.2 Visual Validation

 Visual validation provides a comparison of the interpolated block model on a local scale.
 A thorough visual inspection of cross-sections, and bench plans, comparing the sample grades with the block grades has been undertaken.
 This demonstrates a good comparison between local block estimates and nearby samples without excessive smoothing in the block model.
-Figure 13-13, Figure 13-14 and Figure 13-15 show the visual validation checks for the Lower Clay, Upper Clay (including the Low grade Upper Clay zone) and the high grade Upper Clay zones.
+Figure 14-13, Figure 14-14 and Figure 14-15 show the visual validation checks for Li for the Lower Clay, Upper Clay (including the Low grade Upper Clay zone) and the high grade Upper Clay zones.
+Validation of K grades produced similar results showing a good comparison between the sample and block grades.

-Figure 13-13: Li block model validated against composited drillhole data Lower Clay (KZONES 101, 201, 401 and 501)
+Figure 14-13: Li block model validated against composited drillhole data Lower Clay (KZONES 101, 201, 401 and 501)

-Figure 13-14: Li block model validated against composited drillhole data Upper Clay (including low grade Upper Clay zone) (KZONES 103, 203, 404, 503)
+Figure 14-14: Li block model validated against composited drillhole data Upper Clay (including low grade Upper Clay zone) (KZONES 103, 203, 404, 503)

-Figure 13-15: Li block model validated against composited drillhole data Upper Clay high grade zone (KZONE 403)
+Figure 14-15: Li block model validated against composited drillhole data Upper Clay high grade zone (KZONE 403)

-13.12.3 Swath Plots
+14.12.3 Swath Plots

 Visual validation of composite samples grades against the interpolated 2-D block grades was undertaken to assess the performance of the estimation in the main fault block were sufficient data exists to conduct a useful assessment of estimation quality.
-The resultant swath plots are presented in Figure 13-17 to Figure 13-20.
+The resultant swath plots for Li are presented in Figure 14-17 to Figure 14-20.
 Swath plots have been created using data from the rotated block model.
 This has been required due to the linear nature of the drilling where holes have been drilled along or near to the line of outcrop.
 By using the rotated model it is possible to allow the swath plot to look along the axis of the drilling.
 For this reason, only the swath plots for the X axis have been presented in this report.
-An image showing the rotated block model and X axis swath direction is shown in Figure 13-16.
+An image showing the rotated block model and X axis swath direction is shown in Figure 14-16.

-Figure 13-16: Swath plot orientations using rotated block model
+Figure 14-16: Swath plot orientations using rotated block model

-13.12.4 Statistical Validation
+14.12.4 Statistical Validation

 Classical statistics were calculated for the estimated 2-D and 3-D block grades and compared with the composited drillhole statistics used in the estimation process.
 The absolute difference in the composite and block model means was considered immaterial for all mineralised domains.
-The comparison between the composites and OK and IDW interpolated 3-D block model statistics is shown in Table 13-9.
-A further comparison showing the difference between the Ordinary Kriged and IDW interpolations is provided in Table 13-10.
+The comparison between the composites and OK and IDW3 interpolated 3-D block model statistics is shown in Table 14-9 for Li and Table 14-10 for K.

+A further comparison showing the difference between the Ordinary Kriged and IDW interpolations is provided in Table 14-11.
 The difference in mean block grade between the OK and IDW interpolations is typically <10% and shows that the deposit is not significantly sensitive to estimation technique and that OK has not introduced a bias compared to the input composite sample data.